Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 ### Thrown

-Mastery of physical weapons that deal damage hurling weapons at enemies, such as knives, spears, and even improvised objects.
+Mastery of physical weapons that deal damage hurling weapons at enemies, such as knives, spears, and often improvised objects lying around.

 Social